hamdyelbatal122/analyzeer/README.md

 ### Running in "dev mode" (live recompilation)
 (Only works on \*nix systems for now, requires bash)

 Follow the instructions in "Running locally" above, and use `npm run live` instead of build & start.
 The webapp's logic and all "static" files will be reloaded and recompiled automatically when changed on-disk.
+Also, in dev mode, a data sample is used instead of actually using Deezer's API.